 Our firm has helped many cyclists and their families secure financial recompense after they have suffered a serious injury or wrongful death, including a recent $1.5 Million settlement for the family of a teacher struck by a NYPD van while crossing the street and a $500K settlement for a cyclist struck by a SUV on their way to work.
 Raphaelson and Levine have the resources and the experience to ensure that our clients are recovering the maximum amount allowed under the law.

-We fight hard for the victims, families and loved ones of those we represent and understand the difficulties they face after an accident.
+Raphaelson & Levine law firm fights hard for the victims, families, and loved ones of those we represent and understand the difficulties they face after an accident.
 If you’ve been injured in a Citi Bike accident, we invite you to contact our law firm today for a free consultation.
-For more information about your rights after a bicycle accident, click here.
+For more information about your rights after a bicycle accident, give our office a call 212-268-3222.

 Injured?
 We Can Help.